geldata/gel-python/gel/_internal/_save.md

 argument which is a tuple any new data for that object, including the object id for updates.

+Since tuples don't allow optional arguments, `__data` uses arrays of length 0 or 1.
+In `_save.SaveExecutor._compile_change`, the local `arg_cast` function helps convert python data and types into the appropriate edgeql.

 The compiled queries are grouped by their query string into `QueryBatch`s.

 Finally the results of executed queries is stored using